-The Montenegrin scored twice in the Blues' 3-1 home win over Liverpool on Monday night as the club made a statement about its title intentions.
+COMMENT: The Montenegrin scored twice in the Blues' 3-1 home win over Liverpool on Monday night as they made a statement about their title intentions

-When Manchester City went 3-0 up against its closest rival for last season’s title, Balotelli pulled his top so high up his face that it looked like he was trying to cover his eyes.
+When Manchester City went 3-0 up against their closest rivals for last season’s title, Balotelli pulled his top so high up his face that it looked like he was trying to cover his eyes.

 |STAR MAN: STEVAN JOVETIC|

 |PLAYER RATING VS LIVERPOOL|

 After all, the controversial Italian was not just being forced to witness his new team-mates surrender to a defeat at his old club, but it was his effective replacement who did most of the damage.

 Stevan Jovetic made just 13 Premier League appearances last season and spent less than 400 minutes on the pitch after joining from Fiorentina.
 In some quarters, he had already been written off as an expensive flop.